lifestyle

 Unfortunately, it is not easy for children to regulate their own body temperature, and they are the most susceptible to overheating

-Also, obviously, we can't expect young children to keep track of their own water intake, or let you know if they have been playing outdoors in the sun.
+Also, young children are not expected to keep track of their own water intake, and much less, let their parents know if they have been playing outdoors in the sun for too long.

 Therefore, it is important to keep in mind that if a child feels unwell in hot weather, it could be a heat-related illness.

-As a parent, guardian, or even a concerned neighbour, here are the signs a child might exhibit if they are going through heat exhaustion and may develop a heatstroke:
+As a parent, guardian, or even a concerned neighbour, here are the signs a child may show if they are going through heat exhaustion and may develop a heatstroke:

 - An elevated body temperature, about 38°C and higher